kragen/derctuo/spark-gap-logic.md

-series of capacitors in series, separated by similar-sized spark gaps, are charged through a resistive network connecting their anodes and another connecting their cathodes, which, as long as little current flows, maintains the anodes at similar voltages and also their cathodes at similar voltages, so the voltage across each spark gap is nearly the negative of that across each condenser; once this voltage rises to a high enough level, the air in the gap experiences avalanche
+series of capacitors in series, separated by similar-sized spark gaps, are charged through a resistive network connecting their anodes and another connecting their cathodes, which, as long as little current flows, respectively maintains the anodes at similar voltages and maintains the cathodes at similar voltages, so the voltage across each spark gap is nearly the negative of that across each condenser; once this voltage rises to a high enough level, the air in the gap experiences avalanche